Why study at BCU?

 - The Curzon building is home to a new library, business trading centre and law courts.

-- An extension to the building, Curzon B, is opening in January 2018, bringing even more study space and a new innovative interactive lecture theatre.
+- An extension to the building, Curzon B, is now open, bringing even more study space and a new innovative interactive lecture theatre.

 - A modern space that's less than three years old.